shaka-project/generic-webdriver-server/backends/chromecast/README.md

  - `receiver-app-id`: The receiver app ID to load, in case you want to host your own copy.
 (See also [receiver-deployment.md](https://github.com/shaka-project/generic-webdriver-server/blob/main/backends/chromecast/receiver-deployment.md))
+ - `redirect`: Use a redirect strategy instead of an iframe; requires the Cast SDK to be loaded at the destination URL.
+Use this for Shaka Player testing.
  - `idle-timeout-seconds`: The timeout for idle sessions, after which they will be closed.
  - `connection-timeout-seconds`: The connection timeout for the Chromecast,